8bitsats/desktop/SMOLana-Agent-main/README.md

 The main agent that handles general queries, Solana wallet interactions, and NFT creation.

+### ScrapybaraIntegration

+Advanced browser automation and desktop streaming tool with multiple capabilities:
+- Remote browser and desktop environment control
+- Live streaming with authentication
+- Multi-tool agent system with bash, browser, computer control, and file editing
+- Human-in-the-loop interaction with AI agents

+### DashboardViewer

+Embeds live streaming of browser activities and agent actions into the trading dashboard.

 ### SolanaWebBrowser

 A specialized browser automation tool for navigating Solana-related websites and extracting information.